 SPACs (special purpose acquisition companies) sound like the business enterprise in a cyber thriller — a publicly traded company on the Nasdaq with no business, offering no services, making no goods, but has massive growth potential.

 Like much science fiction, dig a little deeper and it’s not as strange as it sounds.

-SPACs, like Co-CEO Marshall Kiev and David Boris’s Forum Merger Corporation (Forum), are created as “blank check companies.”
+SPACs, like Co-CEO and YPO members Marshall Kiev and David Boris’s Forum Merger Corporation (Forum), are created as “blank check companies.”
 The idea is to raise money and go public without any business, but the mandate is to find a private company that wants to go public, merge with them and enjoy synergetic benefits.

 “In a traditional private equity fund, you have five to 15 companies in your portfolio which you know are not all going to work,” explains Kiev, “but if your winners outnumber your losers, your investors benefit.
 In a SPAC, you have one arrow in your quiver, you do one deal and then it’s over.
 Failure is not an option.”

 “We took all of the lessons we learned from our experience in private equity investing, investment banking and evaluating general investment opportunities to get it right,” says Boris, then pauses and laughs.
 “I’d say it’s been pretty exhilarating.”

 Boris and Kiev, who have known each other since meeting through YPO in 2000, have spent years sharing investment opportunities and discussing deals.
 It made perfect sense that in 2016, when Boris was ready to create a SPAC for himself after years of doing them for his investment banking clients, he looked to Kiev to come aboard.